Star-delta starting of three-phase induction motors

 Here, the three-phase motor starts in star, then after a certain time, the motor is switched to delta:

 Problem of YΔ-starting: The torque in star is 1/3 of torque in delta.
-Perhaps the motor cannot start with full load torque.
+Perhaps the motor cannot start with full load.
 Also, consider that starting with reduced power can lead to a longer acceleration time.